WarrantyNowVoid/jekyll-wnv/_posts/2006-04-26-with-great-power-78197.md

 date: 2006-04-26 01:01:01 -0400
 author: pope
 title: "With Great Power..."
-tagline: "We get it, Lucas.
+excerpt: "We get it, Lucas.
 You either die a hero or live long enough to see yourself become the villain.
 But a fucking wealthy villain, that\'s for sure."
 category: Comics
 tags: ["classic wnv","Star Wars","Back to the Future","Great Scott","EPISODE VII: REVENGE OF THE LUCAS"]
 comments: true